-- Be treated with thought and respect for personal dignity, autonomy, and privacy. - Privacy of communications and personal information based on federal and state confidentiality requirements. - Receive services without discrimination based on your race, ethnicity, age, color, religion, sex, sexual orientation, national origin, disability, HIV infection, or AIDS. - Be told of all your rights as a patient. - Exercise your own rights without reprisal. - Be told about your own condition.
+- Be treated thoughtfully and with respect for personal dignity, autonomy and privacy. - Privacy of communications and personal information based on federal and state confidentiality requirements. - Receive services without discrimination based on your race, ethnicity, age, color, religion, sex, sexual orientation, national origin, disability, HIV infection or AIDS. - Be told of all of your rights as a patient. - Exercise your own rights without reprisal. - Be told about your own condition.